fuglaro/filet-cloud/README.md

 ### Authorised Browser Access to Content
 * Along with storage requests being served via the authenticated WebSocket connection, authorised access is extended to the browser to allow the display of media and content, and for downloads.
-* Extension of authorised access to the browser is achieved via the following process: TODO
+* Extension of authorised access to the browser is achieved via the following process:
   * On login, the Storage class will:
     * Use the authenticated WebSocket connection to request an authentication JSON Web Token (JWT), which is created by the backend with the following JWT payload:
       * The remote address IP (which is never stored persistently by the backend) of the authenticated WebSocket connection's client side, as the Registered Audience Claim (aud).